mozilla-services/docs/source/server-devguide/code.rst

 -------------

 The spec file that gets generated is used by "make build_rpm" to generate a RPM for your application.
-It contains all the require dependencies for a stack Services application, but will require that you add any new dependency your code could need.
+It contains all the required dependencies for a stock Services application, but will require that you add any new dependency your code needs.

 setup.py and MANIFEST.in
 ------------------------